Best daily deals

 A photo of the rear ports on the hyperx-quadcast.

-The miniUSB and 3.5mm headphone ports.
+The mini-USB and 3.5mm headphone ports.

 What are the best settings for the HyperX QuadCast?

-Just like any product, there’s no one best set of settings, but there are a few best practices you should follow with any standalone mic.
+Like any product, there’s no one best set of settings, but there are a few best practices you should follow with any standalone mic.
 For example, condenser microphones don’t need a dedicated interface to work.
 They are much more sensitive to sound than, say, dynamic microphones like the Shure SM58—so they’ll pick up just about everything around you.

 A photo of the polar pattern switcher knob of the HyperX Quadcast.